An illustration of two bubbles, representing task automation.

 • Closing sales deals.
 There are many tasks that sales teams can automate, but sales calls with leads, and conducting final conversations to close out deals, needs to be done by a team member.
 If you rely on just sending an email and hoping for the best, you’re going to miss your sales targets.

-As a rule of thumb, anything that has an urgent deadline, requires critical thinking, emotional intelligence, or the input from multiple team members should not be automated.
+As a rule of thumb, anything that has an urgent deadline, requires critical thinking, emotional intelligence, or input from multiple team members should not be automated.

 There are countless options for task automation software, so picking the right one for your needs may seem overwhelming.
 Lucky for you, we’re here to help make this process less stressful.

 First, you need to identify what types of tasks you’ll be automating so you can narrow down the appropriate type of tool.
-Task automation software typically falls into two main categories:

 Once you know what type of tool you need, you can start researching options.
 Different automation tools will benefit different companies.
 There isn’t a specific recommendation that works for everyone.